george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 7
 Flags are case-insensitive, e.g., "-INDEX" and "-index" are considered the same flag.
 I will assume the index is printed in ascending alphabetical order (regular is going before capital).

+## Iteration 8
+If no index flag provided dictionary flag is ignored.